temporalio/documentation/docs/php/activities.md

 > Activity promise also exposes `then` method to construct promise chains.
 > Read more about Promises [here](https://github.com/reactphp/promise).

-Alternatively you can explicitly wrap your code (including `yield` constucts) using `Workflow::async` which will execute nested code in parallel with main workflow code.
+Alternatively you can explicitly wrap your code (including `yield` constucts) using `Workflow::async` which will execute nested code in parallel with main Workflow code.
-Call `yeild` on Promise returned by `Workflow::async` to merge execution result back to primary workflow method.
+Call `yeild` on Promise returned by `Workflow::async` to merge execution result back to primary Workflow method.

 ```php
 public function greet(string $name): \Generator